PelicanPlatform/training-origin/AUTHORIZATION.md

 Note the permissions provided in the scopes:

 - Read and modify the `/protected` namespace.
-This permits the access to the object `/pearc24-tutorial/protected/hello_world.txt`.
+This permits the access to the object `/ndcc24-tutorial/protected/hello_world.txt`. <!-- previously `/pearc24-tutorial/...`-->
 - Read and modify `/home/example@pelicanplatform.org`.
 - Read-only for `/read-only`.